 Our first pilot action is to create an Ambassadors’ network, as a means to communicate on the European University and to promote it within the campus.

 The Ambassadors can be students and/or staff members of the alliance and they must have had a mobility experience within the EPICUR alliance.
 They have a 12-month mandate, renewable for the duration of the project.
 Their missions will be to represent EPICUR in their home universities, to raise diversity and awareness about the project, both by creating and organising innovative actions.
-For instance, Ambassadors will have to organise or participate in 4 actions per year and to the European University forum.
+For instance, Ambassadors will have to organise or participate in 4 actions per year and in the European University forum.

 During the 1st Forum, a Challenge will be organised, and during the 2nd Forum, a Festival will be hold.